OLI

 WOHA

-WOHA is a Singapore-based architecture practice, established in 1994 by Wong Mun Summ and Richard Hassell.
-Its name is derived from the initial letters of the founders' surnames.
-The form and appearance of WOHA's architecture is always guided by the local context and culture, but also by the local climatic conditions, which determine energy-saving strategies.
-In order to revitalise their urban environments, WOHA's structures are designed to harmonise with and incorporate natural ecosystems, and to proactively encourage self-sufficient cities, which will have no need for the destructive use of artificial energy.
+WOHA is a Singapore-based architecture practice established in 1994 by Wong Mun Summ and Richard Hassell.
+Its name is derived from the initial letters of the founders’ surnames.
+The form and appearance of WOHA’s architecture and designs are always guided by the local context and culture, along with the local climatic conditions, which determine energy-saving strategies.
+WOHA's projects are designed to harmonise with and include natural ecosystems to proactively support self-sufficient communities.
+The studio has received a number of architectural awards such as the Aga Khan Award for One Moulmein Rise as well as the RIBA Lubetkin Prize and International Highrise Award for The Met.